Centrifuges

 Let's take a closer look!

 Photo: The medium-sized space-station centrifuge used by NASA.
 This one has a radius of 1.8m (6 ft).
-Photo by courtesy of NASA Ames Research Center and Great Images in NASA.
+Photo by courtesy of NASA Ames Research Center and Wikimedia Commons.

 Hold something heavy in one hand and whirl your arm around your head.
 Feel a force that